aaronwriight/cogsci_project/README.md

 ## Cognitive Science Project Template

-This repository contains code and data accompanying a cognitive science project.
+This is a structured template for organizing and managing cognitive science projects.
+It includes a clear directory structure, environment setup scripts, and guidelines for reproducibility.

 ## Project configuration & environment

 The environment is an R 4.4.1 environment that makes use of [Tidyverse packages](https://www.tidyverse.org/packages/), [{renv}](https://rstudio.github.io/renv/), and [{here}](https://here.r-lib.org).

-Python environment management is handled via conda and dependencies are listed in `environment.yml`.
+Python environment management is handled via conda and dependencies are listed in the `env_cogsci_template.yml` file.

-To get started:
+To get started using this repository, follow these steps:

 1. Clone the repository: